Summer retreats to be held at ‘places of power’ in nature

 Film executive produced and narrated by Robert Redford exposes environmental threats to the Colorado River and offers solutions

 SANTA CRUZ, CA – KAZU 90.3 FM and the Huichol Foundation are presenting a special Earth Day screening of the environmental film “WATERSHED: Exploring a New Water Ethic for the New West,” executive produced and narrated by Robert Redford and directed by award-winning filmmaker Mark Decena.
 The film will be shown on Earth Day, Tuesday, April 22, at the Rio Theatre in Santa Cruz beginning at 7 pm.
-Following the movie, there will be a question and answer period with director Mark Decena as well as panel of local experts on water conservation including Huichol Foundation co-founder Nico Secunda.
+Following the movie, there will be a question and answer period with director Mark Decena as well as a panel of local experts on water conservation including Huichol Foundation co-founder Nico Secunda.

 “WATERSHED” tells the story of the threats to the Colorado River, the most dammed, dibbed, and diverted river in the world.
-Flowing through seven U.S. and two Mexican states, the Colorado River is a lifeline to more than 30 million people and faces ever expanding populations and demand, along with diminished rainfall and rising temperatures.
-The river’s delta was once a lush region covering over 3,000 square miles, teeming with plant, bird and marine life.
-However, a century of dams and diversions to supply water to agriculture, industry, cities and towns means the once-mighty Colorado now runs dry before it reaches its natural end at the Gulf of California.
+Flowing through seven U.S. and two Mexican states, the Colorado River is a lifeline to more than 30 million people and faces ever-expanding populations and demand, along with diminished rainfall and rising temperatures.
+The river’s delta was once a lush region covering over 3,000 square miles, teeming with plant, bird, and marine life.
+However, a century of dams and diversions to supply water to agriculture, industry, cities, and towns means the once-mighty Colorado now runs dry before it reaches its natural end at the Gulf of California.
 Unless action is taken the river will continue its retreat, to the peril of the communities throughout the river basin.